RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 To customize Smart Links, use the toolbar at the bottom of the Smart Links menu.

+### <i class="fa fa-thumb-tack"></i> Pin this page

+To pin a 7 Cups page to the top of the menu, go to the page and press the thumb tack icon in the toolbar.
+Optionally change the page title.

+To unpin a pinned page, go to the page and press the thumb tack icon again.
+The page remains in the menu if it's a page you often visit.
+Otherwise the page disappears from the menu.

+### <i class="fa fa-thumb-tack"></i> Pin this page

+To pin a 7 Cups page to the top of the menu, go to the page and press the thumb tack icon in the toolbar.
+Optionally change the page title.

+The link remains at the top of the menu until you remove it.

 ### <i class="fa fa-plus"></i> Adding a link

 To add a link to